 INFORMATION SHEET: PIANO PROFICIENCY EXAMINATION

-4. The content of the Piano Proficiency Examination will include technical, performance, sight-reading, ad improvisation skills.
+- The content of the Piano Proficiency Examination will include technical, performance, sight-reading, and improvisation skills.
 Students will be evaluated on each area.
 Students will receive a score for each area; a passing score is 80%.

-5. Students are expected to take the Piano Proficiency Examination before the end of the second semester of their freshman year.
-Students will not be allowed to register for upper-division classes (with the exception of n ensembles) or upperdivision applied lessons until the Piano Proficiency Examinations has been taken.
+- Students are expected to fulfill the Piano Proficiency requirements before the end of the second semester of their sophomore year.
+Students will not be allowed to register for upper-division classes (with the exception of ensembles or upper-division applied lessons) until the Piano Proficiency requirement has been fulfilled.

 DEPARTMENT OF MUSIC